sudoer-Huatao/calc_ultra/README.md

 ## Chinese version

 Want to check out the Chinese version?
-Visit the Chinese version [here](https://github.com/sudoer-Huatao/calc_ultra-chinese) (Work in progress)! 🇨🇳
+Visit the Chinese version [here (WORK IN PROGRESS)](https://github.com/sudoer-Huatao/calc_ultra-chinese) 🇨🇳

 ## Installation and Running

 > Run the calculus calculator with a single line of code

-Use the following command to install Calc-Ultra:

-`pip3 install calc-ultra`

-or

-`python3 -m pip install calc-ultra` if you have lower versions of pip.

-Due to Python import identifiers restrictions, please import Calc-Ultra as "calc_ultra" and not "calc-ultra".

-Import Calc-Ultra like so to use:

-`from calc_ultra import main`

-Please make sure you have the latest version installed.
-To update calc-ultra, run the following command:
+Install Calc-Ultra using pip.

-`pip3 install --upgrade calc-ultra`
+e.g. `pip3 install calc_ultra`

 ## Requirements